 I landed in Frankfurt early this morning.
 After an attempt at a nap and a tour of Frankfurt, I boarded a train and headed for Mainz.

-At first nothing was familiar.
+At first. nothing was familiar.
 There are a lot of new buildings.
 Then, I turned a corner and in a flash a tall white and orange tower jumped out at me.
 I instantly knew that I had seen it before.

 I strolled along the river towards the Hilton Hotel where I had once stayed.
 Mainz is beautifully situated.
 In the park that stretches along the Rhine mothers were pushing their strollers, people were cycling, and roller blading.
 Friends were relaxing and taking in the gentle breeze of the late afternoon.

 When I saw it, I broke out into a huge silly grin.
 It was a small glass stall and a sign that read “Eis des Mainz”.
 Just as I had done all those years ago, I stepped up to the window.
 I said “Ein eis mit Früchten bittte” (which is pretty well the extent of my German).
-It was a cool, refereshing, and familiar strawberry flavoured treat, just what I needed after a long walk.
+It was a cool, refreshing, and familiar strawberry flavoured treat, just what I needed after a long walk.

 When I finished my treat, I turned up the street that lead to the hotel.
 I didn’t see it and thought it was gone.
-Some how, I had an instinct to keep heading in a certain direction.
+Somehow, I had an instinct to keep heading in a certain direction.
 Finally, I came to it.
 It was situated where I remembered it but it was different.

 The Mainz Hilton has been completely re-furbished and the section across the street has been expanded.
 I introduced my self to the staff and they updated me about the changes that have taken place in the area.